 The more we raise, the more we can help, with 100% of your donation going immediately to families in need.
 To contribute to the It Takes a Village Emergency Fund, please click here.

 Parents and families in the PJ community: We appreciate that parent and families are reaching out in record numbers to get access to the It Takes a Village Emergency Fund.
-There are far more requests at this point than we are able to fund, and due to the volume of requests, we will have to close the application process for now.
-We will update this page when more funds become available.
+There are far more requests at this point than we are able to fund, and due to the volume of requests, we are no longer taking new applicants.

 - Get the latest information from the Commonwealth of Massachusetts